arun-lal/ocr-system/README.md

 ### Installation

-OCR Wonder is easy to set up.
+OCR App is easy to set up.
 Just follow these steps:

 1. **Clone the repository**: